BritMacgregor/Growth-Chart/README.md

 **Intro**

-The project contained in this repository is a growth chart calculator and tracker.
+The project contained in this repository is a growth chart tracker.

 This application uses CRUD functions.

 Skills used to create this application include:
-HTML, CSS, JavaScript MEAN Stack.
+HTML, CSS, and JavaScript MEAN Stack.

 **Description**
-This application that tracks the growth of a child by calculating some basic data, weight, height, age.
-After the data is entered the app then returns to the user whether or not the child's weight and height are average, above average, or below average and displays those results in the form of a line graph.
+This is an application that tracks the growth of a child.
+Users can *CREATE* an entry by clicking the Add Chart button and then filling out and submitting the form.
+Users can view *READ* a previous entry by clicking the view button.
+If a user wishes to *UPDATE* an entry, they will do so by clicking the edit button, which will toggle the form.
-Users can view edit, and/or, the past entries.
+Simply make updates to the form and click submit.
+A user can *DELETE* an entry by clicking the delete button.
+For the purposes of this project, the entry will be "soft deleted".

 ### Project Requirments
 1. Responsive